 Marbled murrelets are a chunky, robin-sized bird with a short, thick neck, short tail and long, narrow wings.
 In summer, marbled murrelets are dark brown above and heavily mottled below.
 In winter and in juvenile plumage they are white below (smudgy in juveniles) with dark gray to black head and back.

 Range and Habitat

-Marbled Murrelets are often seen in pairs on the water.
+Marbled murrelets are often seen in pairs on the water.
 When approached by ship they typically spread their wings slightly and dive, or lift off from the water and accelerate away with rapid wing beats as they skim just above the surface.
 In the latter instance they begin flight with feet spread wide for additional lift, briefly exposing their bright white upper-tail coverts.
 As they gain speed and streamline their posture the feet are tucked in and the white coverts “zip” closed.
-Flight is direct and fast, they have been clocked at 100 mph.
+Flight is direct and fast, and the birds have been clocked at 100 mph.